 When it comes to safety training, stories are a powerful way to reach your audience.
-When you’re new to a job, the thing that resonates the most is a veteran employee telling you stories about what they have experienced or witnessed first-hand.
+When you’re new to a job, the thing that resonates with you the most is a veteran employee telling you stories about what they have experienced or witnessed first-hand.
 Without having to understand all of the technicalities of the job, a story can quickly tell someone what to do and why it’s important to do it a certain way.

 Just because a story isn’t true, doesn’t mean the risk described in the story isn’t real.
 And the new employees heed that lesson that customer service is important—fatally important.